Vencounsel/funding-simulator/README.md

 # Venture Finance Sim

-A visual simulator for startup founders to understand how fundraising impacts equity ownership from founding to exit.
+Venture Sim by VenCounsel — Free startup funding calculator for SAFEs, convertible notes, priced rounds, cap tables, and founder dilution. for startup founders to understand how fundraising impacts equity ownership from founding to exit.

 **Live at [sim.vencounsel.com](https://sim.vencounsel.com)**